 Read more: Sony A7R Mark IV review

 If you need top-quality stills photography and 4K video features (including a full-frame first – 60/50p 4K capture), the Lumix S1R is a close rival to the Nikon Z 7.
-It costs substantially more than the cheaper Lumix S1 (below), but the extra resolution is likely to prove well worth it.
+It costs substantially more than the cheaper Lumix S1, but the extra resolution is likely to prove well worth it.
 Both are pretty big, hefty cameras, though, and the same goes for the L-mount lenses we’ve seen so far from Panasonic and Sigma (also part of the new L-mount alliance, along with Leica).
 If you thought mirrorless cameras were supposed to be small, you might be surprised by the size of this one – but with larger lenses or tripod use, the extra size, controls and overall balance are arguably better than a smaller camera's.
-We'd pick the Lumix S1R for stills, but the cheaper S1 is better for video, as it can caputre full width oversampled video (the S1R has to swap to a smaller crop or use lower-quality line-skipping during full frame capture).
+We'd pick the Lumix S1R for stills, but the cheaper Lumix S5 is better for video, as it can capture full width oversampled video (the S1R has to swap to a smaller crop or use lower-quality line-skipping during full frame capture), and smaller too.

 Read more: Panasonic Lumix S1R review